runjumplabs/dreammaker_fx/tutorial/install.md

 Plug the DreamMaker FX hardware into the USB port on your computer.
 Make sure the USB cable you are using is not a charging cable.
 There are lots of microUSB charging cables out there that just have wires for power and ground and no data!

 You should see a new drive show on your machine called DM_FX.
 If the DreamMaker FX hardare doesn't show up when you plug it into your PC or Mac, you need to put it back into bootloader mode.
+See below on the process for putting the pedal into bootloader mode.
+If this doesn't work, double-check your USB cable as it may be a charging cable.

 In Arduino IDE, go to Tools->Board.
 You should see lots of options.
 At the end of the list, you should see DreamMaker FX (SAMD51/ARM Cortex M4 Core).
 Select this and you're ready to download effects!

-Last thing and this is important: due to a massive brain fart, the input and output guitar jacks are actually backwards :/ The guitar plugs in next to the brass antenna connector hanging off the back of the board.
+Last thing and this is important: the input and output guitar jacks are actually backwards :/ The guitar plugs in next to the brass antenna connector hanging off the back of the board.
 And the amp plugs into the other side (P2).

-Before you upload a new effect from the Arduino application, quickly press the reset button twice.
-This puts it back into bootloader mode.
-If you don't do this, you may find that subsequent program downloads fail.

-There are four other LEDs on the hardware that dance around together once the DSP is running.
-If you download an effect and these stop dancing, something has gone catastrophically wrong.
-Let me (Dan) know if this happens!

 # Placing the DreamMaker FX Hardware into Bootloader mode